ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 If the gas estimation fails, this is usually because the node is still in an unfinished DKG grouping process.
 Please check your `node.log` and find the latest log with "DKG grouping task received." message, wait for 40 blocks after the `assignment_block_height`, and then try again.

 If it still fails, please call the `postProcessDkg` method of `Controller` contract by the `Node` account, with `group_index` and `epoch` found in the `node.log` above.
 This usually does not happen because it is automatically called in the node-client by all group members, and the successful caller is incentivized financially.
 If the problem persists, please contact us.

-Afterwards, the AVS is also deregistered from the Eigenlayer contract, and you can
+Afterwards, the operator is also deregistered from our AVS, and you can

 - activate the node, make it groupable and workable again by calling `nodeActivate` method of `NodeRegistry` contract.
 - change the DKG public key by calling `changeDkgPublicKey` method of `NodeRegistry` contract.